Anti-France protests draw thousands in Asia, Middle East

 Huge crowds took to the streets of Dhaka to condemn the French leader after Friday prayers - the Bangladeshi capital's second anti-France protest in five days.

-"We are all soldiers of Prophet Muhammad," the crowd chanted as demonstrators called for a boycott of French goods and some burned an effigy of Macron.
+"We are all soldiers of Prophet Mohammed," the crowd chanted as demonstrators called for a boycott of French goods and some burned an effigy of Macron.

 Police said 12,000 people took part in the rally, though independent observers and organisers claimed more than 40,000 marched in Dhaka.
 Smaller crowds gathered outside hundreds of mosques elsewhere in the capital and around the country.